‘What to do?’: Fear, confusion in Gaza after Israeli evacuation order

 She also said there was no way that 1.1 million people could be safely evacuated.

-Farsakh said there are hospital patients who cannot be moved under current conditions and many of the medics were refusing to leave and abandon their patients.
+Farsakh said there were hospital patients who cannot be moved under current conditions and many of the medics were refusing to leave and abandon their patients.

 Instead, she said, they called their colleagues to say goodbye.